giancareina/sample-multi-tenant-saas-rag-for-isv/README.md

 This demonstrates the multi-tenant data isolation feature, ensuring that each tenant can only access their own documents, even when using similar queries across tenants.

+## Clean up
+To avoid unexpected charges, we recommend deleting resources when they are no longer needed.
+Because the resources are created with the AWS CDK, run the cdk destroy command to delete them.
+This operation will also delete the documents uploaded to Amazon S3.

 ## Disclaimer

 This code is provided as a sample and should undergo appropriate security review before use in production environments.